DisGitHook/Backend/README.md

-# backend
+# DisGitHook Backend

-The backend for DisGitHook which handles settings &amp; webhooks
+This repository contains the backend code for the DisGitHook project.

+It contains the API for the website and the code for handling webhooks.